GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 A fanatic is one who can't change his mind, and won't change the subject.
+> 🥠 Some fortune cookies contain no fortune.

 ### Our Tech Stack